 It is noteworthy that there is no Biblical injunction against being in a state of tumah.
 A person's status in this regard is relevant only regarding the permissibility of entry into holy places (Mishkan / Temple/ Mount Sinai).

 Contact with death precipitates a state of tumah.
-A corpse is considered the "ultimate father of all tumah” because contact with death triggers a primordial uneasiness, fear (of one's own mortality? of disease?) and negativism that can absorb all of the person's emotional energy.
+A corpse is considered the "ultimate father of all tumah” because contact with death triggers a primordial uneasiness, fear (of one's own mortality? of disease?) and negativism that can absorb all the person's emotional energy.
 Death of a loved one can evoke negative emotions including sadness, resentment, anger, feelings of unfairness, and guilt.
+The opportunity to repair a relationship no longer exists.
 The person who encounters death is self-absorbed, sad, and often depressed.
 These feelings interfere with one's ability to connect with others.

-By understanding the psychological underpinnings of tumah, perhaps we can get some measure of insight into aforementioned paradox of the parah aduma that is "m'tahayr temaim" [makes the impure pure] and "m'tamay tehorim” [makes the pure impure].
+By understanding the psychological underpinnings of tumah, perhaps we can get some measure of insight into paradox of the parah adumah that is "m'tahayr temaim" [makes the impure pure] and "m'tamay tehorim” [makes the pure impure].

-A person who heretofore had been in a state of tumah (as a result of contact with a corpse) experiences a seven day period of isolation during which he has a chance to reflect on and rebuild his mental health in preparation for his return to Society.
-The ritual of the para adumah with all of its symbolism is the final step in recapturing the ability to re-engage God and Man, i.e., state of being tahor.
+A person who heretofore had been in a state of tumah (because of contact with a corpse) has a chance to reflect on and rebuild his mental health in preparation for his return to Society.
+The ritual of the para adumah with all its symbolism is the last step in recapturing the ability to re-engage God and Man, i.e., state of being tahor.

 A Thirsty Nation Demands Water

-It is believed that during Miriam’s lifetime a well accompanied the Jewish people that provided them with critical water supply during the desert wanderings.
+It is believed that during Miriam’s lifetime, the Israelites were accompanied by a well that provided critical water supply during the desert wanderings.
 Miriam dies.
 The water supply dries up.
 [Note: in Chassidic thought, water that facilitates the digestive system in carrying nutrients to all parts of the body represents Torah, which nourishes all segments of the Jewish nation.
-Miriam was especially devoted to small children.
-Her physical death brought with it some loss of national spirit.]
+Her death brought with it some loss of national spirit.]

-God tells Moshe to “take THE rod (to assemble the nation?)… and speak to the rock before their eyes… and you shall bring out water from the rock”.
-Moshe takes the rod (the same? another one?) and speaks harshly to the assembled nation: “listen here you rebels, shall we bring out water from the rock?”
-An enraged Moshe raises his hand (holding the rod), hits the rock twice and abundant waters come out to quench the thirst of the congregation and their cattle.
+God tells Moshe to “take THE rod (to assemble the nation?) … and speak to the rock before their eyes… and you shall bring out water from the rock”.
+Moshe takes THE rod (the same? another one?) and speaks harshly to the assembled nation: “listen here you rebels; shall we bring out water from the rock?”
+An enraged Moshe raises his hand (holding the rod), hits the rock twice and abundant waters come out to quench the thirst of the congregation and its cattle.

-God’s response: “Because you did not believe in Me (alternate translation: were not supportive enough of Me) to sanctify Me in the eyes of the Children of Israel therefore you shall not bring this congregation into the land I have given them.
+God’s response: “Because you did not believe in Me (alternate translation is “were not supportive enough of Me”) to sanctify Me in the eyes of the Children of Israel therefore you shall not bring this congregation into the land I have given them.
 These are the waters of Meriva…where He was sanctified in them.”

 Clearly Moshe Did Something Seriously Wrong…

-• Rashi, later followed by Shadal, says Moshe hit the rock instead of talking to it.
-Had he spoken to the rock as instructed, the people would have reasoned that if even an inanimate rock performs the will of God, how much more so we humans are obligated to follow His commandments!
+• Rashi, later followed by Shadal and others, says Moshe hit the rock instead of talking to it.
+Had he spoken to the rock as instructed, the people would have reasoned that if an inanimate rock performs the will of God, how much more so we humans are obligated to follow His commandments!

-• Ramban focuses on the “shall we…?” in which Moshe seems to give part of the credit to himself and to Aharon instead of attributing the water-extraction to God alone.
+• Ramban focuses on the “shall we…?” in which Moshe seems to give part of the credit to himself and to Aharon instead of attributing the miracle to God alone.

-• Ibn Ezra faults the two leaders for their undignified,unstatesman-like reaction to the nation’s demand for water (fleeing and falling on their faces)—and also for the unnecessary hitting of the rock twice.
+• Ibn Ezra faults the two leaders for their un-dignified, un-statesman-like reaction to the nation’s demand for water (fleeing and falling on their faces)—and for the unnecessary hitting of the rock twice.
 The leaders display a lack of respect for the people and their need for water.

 • Others, finding no serious wrongdoing in this incident, conclude that the punishment was for earlier sins, possibly of the Golden Calf (Aharon) and the Spies (Moshe) which the Torah chose to keep hidden (perhaps to avoid publicly embarrassing them).

 • Daas Mikrah maintains that the main takeaway from this incident is that even the giant figures of any generation who sin are punished accordingly.
-The particulars are secondary.
+The details are secondary.

-Rabbi Menachem Leibtag, noting that the stated punishment is “… you shall NOT LEAD this nation into the land…” concludes that they were punished for their failure as leaders (not as individuals)—and, therefore, could not LEAD the people there.
+Rabbi Leibtag, noting that the stated punishment is “… you shall NOT LEAD this nation into the land…” concludes that they were punished for their failure as leaders (not as individuals)—and, therefore, could not LEAD the people there.
 “Lo he-eman-ted be” can mean “you did not believe in me” but here is to be understood as meaning that they failed to support God (i.e., failed to defend God and to assure and encourage the nation).
-As a leader Moshe should have been empathic to their needs, and not get angry at them.
+As a leader, Moshe should have been empathic to their needs, and not get angry at them.
 This breakdown in leadership had started some time earlier.
-They failed to sanctify God’s name a number of times during the forty year desert trek but this was the last straw.
+They failed to sanctify God’s name many times during the forty-year desert trek, but this was the last straw.

 Rabbi Marc Angel focuses on the immediately preceding verses “…and Miriam died there and was buried there.
-And there was no water for the congregation and they assembled themselves together against Moshe and against Miriam”.
+And there was no water for the congregation, and they assembled themselves together against Moshe and against Miriam”.
 Surprisingly, despite her being a prophetess and a key leader, when she died there is no mention of the Israelites mourning her death!
 The text merely states that “Miriam died there [in the city of Kadaish] and was buried there.”
-[This is in sharp contrast to the thirty day mourning periods that were observed upon the deaths of both Moshe and Aharon.]
+[This is in sharp contrast to the thirty-day mourning periods that were to be observed upon the deaths of both Moshe and Aharon.]

 Similarly, Rabbi Jonathan Sacks connects the death of Miriam not so much with the lack of water but with Moshe’s loss of emotional equilibrium.
-After all, Miriam was his “big sister” who watched over him as a babe when he was placed in a basket in the Nile River.
+After all, Miriam was Moshe’s “big sister” who watched over him as a babe when he was placed in a basket in the Nile River.
 He owed his existence to her.
 Without her he lost “the human foundation of his life.”
-He, the greatest of the prophets was also human and when he lost his sister he was inconsolable.
+Moshe, the greatest of the prophets was also human and when he lost his sister, he was inconsolable.
 He lost his emotional control and reacted with rage instead of with caring.
-The beginning of the parsha focuses on the defiling nature of death and the need for the ceremony of the red heifer to physically cleanse the individual who came into contact with it.
+The beginning of the parsha focuses on the defiling nature of death and the need for the ceremony of the red heifer to physically cleanse the individual who encountered it.
 Now Miriam’s death defiled Moshe psychologically, causing him to act badly.